harding/old-docs-history-bitcoin.org/en/developer-guide.md

 {% autocrossref %}

 Mining adds new blocks to the block chain, making transaction history hard to modify.
-Mining today takes on two common forms:
+Mining today takes on two forms:

-* Solo mining, where the miner is also a full peer on the network.
+* Solo mining, where the miner attempts to generate new blocks on his own, with the proceeds from the block reward and transaction fees going entirely to himself, allowing him to receive large (but infrequent) payments.

-* Pooled mining, where the mining pool is a full peer and the miner just generates and checks block header hashes.
+* Pooled mining, where the miner pools resources with other miners to find blocks more often, with the proceeds being shared among the pool miners in rough correlation to the amount of hashing power they each contributed, allowing the miner to receive small (but frequent) payments.

+{% endautocrossref %}

+### Solo Mining
+{% autocrossref %}

 As illustrated below, solo miners typically use `bitcoind` to get new transactions from the network.
 Their mining software periodically polls